amphyvi/rp5-dualboot/README.md

 * **Ready to go back to Android?** Just reboot your RP5 anytime... assuming you didn't change Rocknix to be the default OS of course :)
    * **Want to go back to Rocknix?** Use steps 11-14 again!
 This process will likely start to feel pretty intuitive/easy after doing it a few times.

 I'm no expert when it comes to stuff like this, so please don't expect much if you DM me with any questions you may have.
 All I did was figure out some basic stuff (with the help of friendly Redditors!) and lay the steps out in a piecemeal format like this.
-If you know what you're doing, it all boils down to: install Rocknix from the website... boot into it... turn on SSH... and perform step 30 haha.
+If you know what you're doing, it all boils down to: install Rocknix from the website... boot into it... turn on SSH... and perform the final step haha.
 I recommend working with the community (i.e. [their Discord](https://www.goretroid.com/pages/about-us)) to troubleshoot things.
 Thanks!